Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: Introduction

 In time-of-flight (TOF) PET applications, a gain in the signal-to-noise ratio (SNR) is directly dependent on the timing performance of the PET system, i.e., the coincidence time resolution (CTR) \cite{Surti98}.
 Current state-of-the-art TOF-PET achieves a CTR of 228 ps \cite{Prenosil476}.
-The electronic front end is one of the three key contributors to the overall timing performance \cite{Gundacker_2020}, which is why special care needs to be taken with respect to the electronic noise and bandwidth of the front end.
+The electronic front-end is one of the three key contributors to the overall timing performance \cite{Gundacker_2020}, which is why special care needs to be taken with respect to the electronic noise and bandwidth of the front-end.
 Emerging front-end designs employing high-frequency (HF) readout electronics show record-breaking timing performance \cite{Gundacker_2019, Cates_2018}, but are far from being transferred to system level due to a high power consumption and large form factor \cite{HFStefan, Cates_2022}.
 Hence, highly integrated front-end designs in the form of ASICs are required.
-It has been shown that current system-applicable solutions available on the market show a non-negligible contribution of the front end on the measured CTR \cite{Nadig2022}.
-For PET, several ASIC solutions have been developed over the past two decades, amongst others: NINO \cite{NINO_FlexTOT}, TOFPET2\cite{TOFPET2}, STIC\cite{STIC}, and FlexTOT\cite{NINO_FlexTOT}.
+It has been shown that current system-applicable solutions available on the market show a non-negligible contribution of the front-end on the measured CTR \cite{Nadig2022}.
+For PET, several ASIC solutions have been developed over the past two decades, amongst others: NINO \cite{NINO_FlexTOT2}, TOFPET2\cite{TOFPET2}, STIC\cite{STIC}, and FlexTOT\cite{NINO_FlexTOT}.
 Apart from NINO, all the cited ASICs are mixed-signal ASICs with embedded digital processing.
-Weeroc's new ASICs lineup will have both analog and mixed-signal ASICs in order to provide flexibility to the users.
+Weeroc's new ASICs lineup will have both, analog and mixed-signal ASICs, in order to provide flexibility to the users.

-This paper presents the latest results obtained for the ASIC SPTR and CTR.
+This paper presents the latest results obtained with Liroc and Radioroc in SPTR and CTR measurements.
 As the time resolution is also dependent on the photosensor technology and not only on the electronics, several measurements have been conducted with several detectors (different SiPM technologies and scintillators) to provide a comprehensive overview.
-The best achieved SPTR and CTR values are obtained with FBK SiPM of the Near UltraViolet - High-Density type with a metallic mask (NUV-HD-LF M3) and with the Broadcom Near UltraViolet - Metal Trench (NUV-MT) SiPMs coupled to TAC LYSO:Ce,Ca 2$\times$2$\times$\SI{3} {\milli\metre\cubed} crystal.
+The best achieved SPTR and CTR values are obtained with FBK SiPMs of the Near UltraViolet - High-Density type with a metal mask (NUV-HD-LF M3) and with the Broadcom Near UltraViolet - Metal in Trench (NUV-MT) SiPMs coupled to TAC LYSO:Ce,Ca 2$\times$2$\times$\SI{3} {\milli\metre\cubed} crystal.
 The timing performance of different measured CTR and SPTR of the various scintillators/SiPM/ASIC configurations are summarized and discussed.